CAMSCSC/CIS-Breakdown/docs/_sources/about/contributing.md.txt

 make github
 ```

 Then open a pull request to publish your changes!
+Do not commit the /docs
+folder, as github actions is set to automatically build sphinx.
+Any help
-Any help on this project is
+on this project is greatly appreciated!
-greatly appreciated.

 [CIS Benchmarks]: https://downloads.cisecurity.org/#/